opengisch/QField-docs/documentation/how-to/attributes-form.en.md

 ### Many-To-Many relations

-On many-to-many relationships, according to the cardinality setting in the QGIS Vector Layer Properties, on adding, deleting or opening an entry in the list effects directly the child layer (on direct cardinality) or the linking table (on many-to-one cardinality).
+On many-to-many relationships, according to the cardinality setting in the *QGIS Vector Layer Properties*, on adding, deleting or opening an entry in the list effects directly the child layer (on direct cardinality) or the linking table (on many-to-one cardinality).